 Understand and bear fruit in time

+Scums praise too.
+It poses added problems and concerns.
 There is lip praise and better ways and means of praise.

 What about the Yogananda followers in the church he founded in 1935 already?
 They praise him and continue to live off it.
 Various ailment signs are seen.
 They forge his signature while claiming his guidelines are without flaw - They keep on praising him as it suits them, while modifying or embellishing his writings so as to conform to a sell-well image fit for "a new church rising", an image much better than that of the pope, for example.

-It can be hard to see through poor praise that is gilded, and good praise that is peppered.
+Applauding Chaplin and applauding Einstein - for different reasons or for getting familiar with their names?
+When you come fresh out of the bush it can be hard to see through poor praise that is gilded, and good praise that is peppered.
 And many forms of popularity look strange.